Last verified on August 21, 2019

-The Core Exam is taken over two days.
+The Core Exam is a computer-based exam that is taken over two days.
 Candidates need to plan for approximately 7.5 hours for Day One and 6 hours for Day Two.
 Candidates will receive 30 minutes of break time for each exam.

 The exam tests knowledge and comprehension of anatomy, pathophysiology, all aspects of diagnostic radiology, and physics concepts important for diagnostic radiology.